chansigit/AttoGPT/README.md

 # AttoGPT

-a very lightweight teaching project for gpt
+a very lightweight gpt model for experimental purposes.